 The following information should be included in the yearly audit by the organizations submitting their annual external audit.
 For charter schools, the Auditor General of the State of Florida has issued rules that must be complied with (Chapter 10.850).
 Please share this checklist with your external auditor.

 X 1.
 The name and address of the school.
 X 2.
-The name of the principal running the school.
 X 3.
-Current list of the Board of Directors of the school.
-4. If the school is operated by a management company: Name of the company a. Χ Address b.
-List of principal officials Contractual arrangement with the company, such as length of contract, terms, total fees paid for the year, etc. (This information should be included in the footnotes to the financial statements).
-N/A5.
-The financial statements must include comparative totals for the prior year.
-The financial statements must comply with GASB 34 requirements, if applicable.
-7. In the footnotes of the financial statements, the following should be disclosed: Total school enrollment and grade configuration.
+X 4.
+X a.
+Name of the company X b.
+Address X c.
+List of principal officials X d.
+Contractual arrangement with the company, such as length of contract, terms, total fees paid for the year, etc. (This information should be included in the footnotes to the financial statements).
+X 5. • X 6. the contract of the contract o 7.
+X a.
+Total school enrollment and grade configuration.
 If separate facilities are in operation, disclose name, address, and the enrollment and grade configuration at each facility.
-X Full disclosure of related party transactions, which should include the related party's name and address, and disclosure of the transaction, particularly if it is a loan that needs to be repaid (principal and interest paid and unpaid).
-If the debt is in arrears, disclosure of arrangements made to satisfy the debt. c.
-Full disclosure of any other debts in arrears, particularly as they relate to the payment of N/Awithholding/social security taxes.
+X b.
+Full disclosure of related party transactions, which should include the related party's name and address, and disclosure of the transaction, particularly if it is a loan that needs to be repaid (principal and interest paid and unpaid).
+If the debt is in arrears, disclosure of arrangements made to satisfy the debt.
+N/A c.
+Full disclosure of any other debts in arrears, particularly as they relate to the payment of withholding/social security taxes.
 Arrangements made to pay the debt(s).
+X d.
 For charter schools, full disclosure in the notes or as a separate schedule in the audit of the tangible personal property purchased with public funds.
-(It is a current contractual Χ requirement for charter schools; however, we recommend that it be part of the audit).
+(It is a current contractual requirement for charter schools; however, we recommend that it be part of the audit).
+N/A e.
 If there is a deficit cash position or significant losses shown in the financial statements, full disclosure as to how the school plans to keep operating.
-The current assets should N/Abe sufficient to cover the current liabilities.
+The current assets should be sufficient to cover the current liabilities.
 The issue is whether sufficient resources would be available to maintain the school open.
 This issue may be addressed in the Management Letter.
-Any disclosures of events subsequent to the balance sheet date that the auditor believes N/A are important to the readers of the financial statements (e.g., significant contractual arrangements and financing or refinancing of debt, payment of past due taxes, etc.).
+N/A f.
+Any disclosures of events subsequent to the balance sheet date that the auditor believes are important to the readers of the financial statements (e.g., significant contractual arrangements and financing or refinancing of debt, payment of past due taxes, etc.).
 N/A 8.
 If the audit is not submitted within the contractually required deadline, the Management Letter must comment on it with the appropriate response from the organization as to how it is going to be remedied in future audit submittals.
-9. If there are Management Letter findings, each finding must include a response by the X organization.
+X 9.
+If there are Management Letter findings, each finding must include a response by the organization.
 If there were prior audit findings, the current audit must include the status of action taken, i.e., whether the recommendation was fully implemented and, if not, when (date) it will be fully implemented.
-Note that quarterly reports may be required on a case-by-case basis depending on the severity or lack of resolution of the issues noted in the Management 10.
-Please enter the following information about the Certified Public Accountant issuing the audit report: CPA's Name Verdeja, Gravier & De Armas CPA's Address 201 Alhambra Circle, Suite 901 License No. AD 0015927 Status Active Expiration Date December 31, 2005
+Note that quarterly reports may be required on a case-by-case basis depending on the severity or lack of resolution of the issues noted in the Management Letter.
+X10.
+Please enter the following information about the Certified Public Accountant issuing the audit report: CPA's Name: Verdeja & De Armas, LLP CPA's Address: 255 Alhambra Circle, Suite 424, Coral Gables, FI 33134 License No.: AD 64730 Status: Active Expiration Date: December 31, 2007 In referenc e to this checklist, please refer any questions to the Office of Management and Compliance